argovis/documentation/database/schema.rst

   - **type:** geojson Point
   - **description:** TBD

-- ``timestamp``, taken as the midpoint timestamp from the upstream file.
+- ``timestamp``, taken as the midpoint timestamp from the upstream file, required for Argo trajectories
 - ``timestamp_descending``

   - **required:** true